Gumersul History, Family Crest & Coats of Arms

 The name Gumersul reached England in the great wave of migration following the Norman Conquest of 1066.
 The Gumersul family lived in the place called Gomersal in Western Yorkshire, which derived its name from the Old English personal name Gudmoer and the Old English word halh.

 The name Gudmoer was composed of the elements gud, which means battle, and moer, which means fame.
 The word halh means nook or recess.
 This name was therefore formed under the Old English naming system, which gradually dissolved after the Norman Conquest.
 At this time, Old English names became less common and were replaced by popular continental European names.
 The surnames in England that were found shortly after the Norman Conquest were usually of Norman French rather than native English origins.

 The surname Gumersul was first found in Yorkshire in the West Riding where they held a family seat at Gomershale, later to become known as Gomersal.
 A knight's fee granted by William the Conqueror to Gilbert de Lacy was the first record of the place name from whom conjecturally the Gomersalls were descended.
 The grant of lands also included a mill and a manor at that time.

 Today Gomersal is a village in the metropolitan county of West Yorkshire and not that long ago was originally known as Great Gomersal and Little Gomersal.

 Early History of the Gumersul family

-Another 47 words (3 lines of text) are included under the topic Early Gumersul History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gumersul research.
+Another 24 words (2 lines of text) covering the years 1602, 1646, 1602, 1616 and 1628 are included under the topic Early Gumersul History in all our PDF Extended History products and printed products wherever possible.